Anello-Photonics/docs-A1/docs/getting_started_quick.rst

 Connect the hardware as follows:

-a.
-Connect EVK to power using either the wall-power or the in-vehicle adapter (red).
+1. Connect EVK to power using either the wall-power or the in-vehicle adapter (red).
-b.
-Connect EVK to computer using USB-C (blue).
-Ethernet interface (green) is also available, either directly to the computer or through a router, but connection over serial is required first to configure IP addresses.
+2. Connect EVK to computer using USB-C (blue).
+An ethernet connection (green) can also be used, but the EVK must first be connected via USB-C to configure IP addresses.
-c.
-Connect primary GNSS antenna to ANT1 on the back of the EVK (black).
+3. Connect primary GNSS antenna to ANT1 on the back of the EVK (black).
 An optional additional antenna (ANT2) enables stationary heading initialization.

 .. image:: media/EVK-wiring_2.png
    :width: 60 %